Jeremy Till, architect: It depends. The contingencies of architecture

 Free admission, subject to availability

-The video recording of the conference will be available at a later date on the school’s YouTube channel.
+The video recording of the conference can be viewed below and on the school’s YouTube channel.

 Event